Our Trajectory

 Nature of Man, Aghavannagh, Co Wicklow.

-Featured in the Irish Independent, this latest offering from Diarmuid and his business partner Michael Ryan provided a framework to support the health and wellbeing of the men gathered through open communication, joyful play, a deeper internal work.
+Featured in the Irish Independent, this latest offering from Diarmuid and Michael Ryan provided a framework to support the health and wellbeing of the men gathered through open communication, joyful play, breathwork, yoga and sweatlodge.

 Performance